 - (i) Constructing, placing, materially altering or demolishing any structure, including, but not limited to: - 1.
 A new building (including a garage, accessory building, or shed); - 2.
 An existing building (including a garage, accessory building, or shed) where such action would alter the existing three-dimensional boundaries or footprint or increase the height of such existing building; - 3.
-A raised exterior deck or porch; - 4.
+A exterior deck or porch; - 4.
 A swimming pool, outdoor therapeutic bath, or hot tub; - 5.
-A tennis, basketball, or other sport court; - 6.
-Permanently anchored play equipment; - 7.
+A tennis, basketball, or other sport court;

+- 6. Permanently anchored play equipment; - 7.
 A driveway or any material part thereof including an apron and curb cut; - 8.
 A walkway or any material part thereof; - 9.
 A fence, wall or any material part thereof; - 10.
-Any cell tower, telecommunication line, air conditioning compressor, generator, or heat pump, including the replacement of any such external feature;

-- 11. Impermeable or permeable surfaces such as patios, terraces, or other paving such as parking areas; - 12.
+Any cell tower, telecommunication line, air conditioning compressor, generator, or heat pump, including the replacement of any such external feature; - 11.
+Impermeable or permeable surfaces such as patios, terraces, or other paving such as parking areas; - 12.
 Any sump pump or stormwater or drainage system; and - 13.
-Any outdoor fireplace or installed fire pit. - (ii) Excavating, grading yards or installing a sump pump and/or a new sump pump discharge; - (iii) Constructing or changing size, shape, location, or materials of a driveway, driveway apron or curb cut (but not re-surfacing or replacing in kind an existing driveway or walkway); - (iv) Use of dumpsters or temporary storage units (see also Section 7-312). - (v) Any excavation, repair, or construction in any right-of-way. - (b) A permit is not required for the following work: - (i) Ordinary repairs and maintenance to the exterior of a structure (including painting, gutter repair, roofing, and window replacement or repair); - (ii) Interior construction or decoration of a building if such work does not affect structural elements, utilities or break an exterior wall of the building; - (iii) Emergency reconstruction, repair or excavation; or - (iv) Work performed on Village-owned property. - (c) Demolition of buildings: - (i) Before demolishing, razing or tearing down more than fifty percent (50%) of the exterior walls of a building or accessory building within the Village, an owner must first obtain a permit from the Building Inspector for such demolition. - (ii) The Building Inspector shall issue a demolition permit only if he or she finds that such work will be carried out in a way that nearby property owners will not be adversely affected and that the public health, safety and welfare will not be jeopardized by such work. - (iii) A permit for the demolition of a residence will not be issued until a building permit is issued. - (d) Use of public right-of-way by telecommunications providers, utilities and other users: - (i) Every person or firm including, but not limited to, any utility company or any provider of telecommunications or information services, (including but not limited to telecommunications companies, cable providers, internet providers or fiber optic providers) that seeks to install or erect any poles, installations, wires, equipment boxes or other equipment on, across or under any public right-of-way or public land (including greenway, streets, sidewalks, or parks) in the Village, shall obtain from the Building Inspector a permit prior to commencing any such construction or installation. - (ii) The Building Inspector shall not issue a permit until the following conditions are met:
+Any outdoor fireplace or installed fire pit. - (ii) Excavating, grading yards or installing a sump pump and/or a new sump pump discharge; - (iii) Constructing or materially altering a driveway, driveway apron or curb cut (but not resurfacing or replacing in kind an existing driveway or walkway); - (iv) Use of dumpsters or temporary storage units (see also Section 7-312). - (v) Any excavation, repair, or construction in any right-of-way. - (b) A permit is not required for the following work: - (i) Ordinary repairs or maintenance to the exterior of a structure (including painting, gutter repair, roofing, and window replacement or repair); - (ii) Interior construction or decoration of a building if such work does not affect structural elements, utilities or break an exterior wall of the building; - (iii) Emergency reconstruction, repair or excavation; or - (iv) Work performed on Village-owned property. - (c) Demolition of buildings: - (i) Before demolishing, razing or tearing down more than fifty percent (50%) of the exterior walls of a building or accessory building within the Village, an owner must first obtain a permit from the Building Inspector for such demolition. - (ii) The Building Inspector shall issue a demolition permit only if he or she finds that such work will be carried out in a way that nearby property owners will not be adversely affected and that the public health, safety and welfare will not be jeopardized by such work. - (iii) A permit for the demolition of a residence will not be issued until a building permit is issued.